On Variance Estimation of Random Forests with Infinite-Order U-statistics: Methodology

-This is different from the conventional incomplete U-statistic $\Uinc$ with random subsamples.
-Though $M = 2$ is enough for estimating $\vh$, we recommend to choose $M = \floor{n/k}$.
-Because fixing the number of subsamples, i.e. $B^* := M \cdot B$, a larger $M$ leads to a smaller $\Var(\UincMatch)$, which is a direct consequence of the following proposition. \begin{proposition} For a general incomplete U-statistic with $M \cdot B$ samples sampled by the matching sampling scheme in last section,
+This differs from the conventional incomplete U-statistic due to the new sampling scheme.
+Though $M = 2$ is enough for estimating $\vh$, we recommend using $M = \floor{n/k}$ for a smaller variance.
+This is guaranteed by the following proposition.